DKrzewinski/Find-Normal-Users-with-local-admin-access/ReadMe.md

 ## Overview

-This PowerShell script/function, `findmemberofgroup.ps1`, is designed to search Active Directory for groups matching a specified pattern and retrieve the members of those groups.
+This PowerShell script, `Find-Normal-Users-With-LocalAdmin-Access`, is designed to search Active Directory for groups matching a specified pattern and retrieve the members of those groups.
 It then filters the output to display accounts that do not match a specified pattern.

 ## Requirements